Neha-Pawar-100/NBA-Data-Project/README.md

 DATA VISUALIZATION :

-* Created visuals : Created a Histogram plot to show the distribution of players' ages.
+* Created a Histogram plot to show the distribution of NBA players' ages.

   <img width="609" alt="Histogram" src="https://github.com/user-attachments/assets/bd770b05-26c9-437f-98bb-e5e1f6a9dc36">

+* Created a Box plot to comapare players' salaries by position.

 TOP PLAYERS :

 * Identified the top 10 players with the highest salaries.